 The transfer of property through a gift deed is a common method used in India for gifting assets to family members or loved ones.
 A gift deed is a legal document that allows the transfer of ownership of property without any consideration or payment.
 This means that the transfer is made out of love, affection, and goodwill, and not in exchange for any monetary value.

-A gift deed is a legal document that transfers the ownership of a property from one person (the donor) to another (the donee) without any consideration or payment.
+A gift deed is a legal document that Transfer of Property from one person (the donor) to another (the donee) without any consideration or payment.
 The gift deed must be executed voluntarily, out of love, affection, and goodwill.
 It must also be registered with the Registrar of Sub-registrar’s Office to make the transfer of property legal and valid.

 Type of Property

-When it comes to transferring property through a gift deed, understanding the type of property is crucial as it impacts the entire procedure.
+When it comes to Transfer of Property through a gift deed, understanding the type of property is crucial as it impacts the entire procedure.
 Two primary categories, coparcenary and self-acquired properties, have distinct processes.

 Coparcenary property, governed by Hindu Law, involves undivided property inherited ancestrally.
 Prior consent from all coparceners, family members with a share in the property, is essential for a valid gift deed.
 Without unanimous consent, the transfer is not recognised.